Tuesday, November 11, 2025

 so, that together, then, is my coffee station, which takes up a lot of my time in the kitchen.

-i don't currently grid my own beans. i might one day soon if it's cost effective. i could add that.
+i don't currently grind my own beans. i might one day soon if it's cost effective. i could add that.

 under the counter are two drawers:

-i have had too much cutlery for a while now, and the fact that i found a pile of it when i moved in here exacerbated it. i need two cutlery drawers, at this point.
+i have had too much cutlery for a while now, and the fact that i found a pile of it when i moved in here exacerbated the preexisting issue. i need two cutlery drawers, at this point.

-under the drawers is a pretty big cabinet, currently full of cereal and dried foods.
+under the drawers is a pretty big cabinet, currently full of cereal and canned food from the food bank. i wouldn't normally have a pile of cans like that.

-the single cabinet is big enough for all of my actual dishes, i just have a lot of tupperware, and i use it because i eat a lot of vegetables.
+the single cabinet is big enough for all of my actual dishes, i just have a lot of tupperware, and i use it all because i eat a lot of vegetables. there's more in the cabinet than usual right now.

 this drain was leaking, but i tightened it, and now it's fine.